fenago/apache-tomcat/lab_guides/md/Lab_4.md

 Inside that file, you will find the `<VirtualHost *:80>` block starting on the first line.
-The first example below explains how to configure this block to reverse proxy for a single backend server, and the second sets up a load balanced reverse proxy for multiple backend servers.
+The  example below explains how to configure this block to reverse proxy for a  backend server

-### Example 1 — Reverse Proxying a Single Backend Server
+#### Reverse Proxying a Backend Server

 Replace all the contents within `VirtualHost` block with the following, so your configuration file looks like this: